-We spend time with you to make sure you are provided with the information you need to maintain good oral health at home.
+Our Oral Health Educator, Nadine works closely alongside our dentists and hygienists in maintaining your smile.
+She will spend time with you to make sure you are provided with all the information you need to maintain good oral health at home.

-We will concentrate on giving you tailor-made oral hygiene advice, including dietary advice in relation to oral health and direct you into using the most appropriate oral hygiene aids.
+We will concentrate on giving you tailor-made oral hygiene guidance, including dietary advice in relation to oral health and direct you towards using the most appropriate oral hygiene aids.

 When your gums are irritated and inflamed it can cause them to bleed, this is due to plaque being left on the teeth which causes inflammation called gingivitis.
 If this is not addressed it can develop into gum disease.